lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

-### 13. Cleanup and Lifecycle
+### 13. **cleanup** and **lifecycle**

-Everything Lily creates must have a clearly defined lifecycle and cleanup path.
+Everything Lily creates must have a clearly defined **lifecycle** and **cleanup path**.
 If a system creates a connection, runtime object, interface object, task, cache entry, context, or other owned resource, that same ownership model must also define when and how the resource is released.

 This includes: